phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 ![Challenge IF A](/images/arduino-block/lesson-2/challenge-if-a.gif)

-b) Change the code to have the led do the previous challenge if you type "Blink\|" into the serial monitor input box.
+b) Change the code to make the led blick if you type "Blink\|" into the serial monitor input box.

 ![Challenge IF B](/images/arduino-block/lesson-2/challenge-if-b.gif)